mcendu/aerial/README.md

 Attribution-ShareAlike, version 4.0.][BY-SA]

-Portions of the Lua code of this skin are licensed under other licenses.
+Portions of the Lua code of this skin are licensed under other terms.
 See the individual files for details.

 [BY-SA]: https://creativecommons.org/licenses/by-sa/4.0/